jcreedcmu/pyoro/DESIGN.md

   of experimentation needed to reveal the data.
 For example, doors have invisible data of what their destination room is, but it only requires passing through the door to find out where it goes.

+- Exceptions can be made when there is a way for the player to methodically figure out what the current state is from careful observation.
+This can be an effective way of creating puzzles where the solution is getting into parts of state space that superficially resemble non-useful states, but where the hidden state is different.

 ### Animation